LastLeaf/fw.mpa/doc/advanced_topics/advanced_routing.md

 "lib", "main", "style", "subm", and "tmpl" allow multiple values.
 Writing values in an array should works, and `app.route.add([base,] routeId, route)` can append values to these fields.
-What's more, you can select files with `userAgent`.
+What's more, you can select files with `userAgent` and `userAgentNot`.
 An example with all fields:

 ```js